City of Bradford Metropolitan District Council

 City of Bradford Metropolitan District Council is the local authority of the City of Bradford in West Yorkshire, England.
 Bradford has had an elected council since 1847, which has been reformed on several occasions.
 Since 1974 it has been a metropolitan district council.
 It provides the majority of local government services in the city.
-The council has been a member of the West Yorkshire Combined Authority since 2014.
+The council has been a constituent member of the West Yorkshire Combined Authority since 2014.

-The council has been under Labour majority control since 2014.
-It meets at Bradford City Hall and has its main offices at Britannia House.
+The council went under no overall control at the 2026 election.
+Reform UK are the largest party and run the council as a minority administration.
+The council meets at Bradford City Hall and has its main offices at Britannia House.

 History

 The town of Bradford had been governed by improvement commissioners from 1793.
 It was incorporated as a municipal borough in 1847, after which it was governed by a body formally called the "mayor, aldermen and burgesses of the borough of Bradford", generally known as the corporation or town council.
 When elected county councils were established in 1889, Bradford was considered large enough to provide its own county-level services and so it was made a county borough, independent from the new West Riding County Council.
 The borough boundaries were enlarged several times between 1847 and 1974.
 Bradford was awarded city status in 1897, after which the corporation was also known as the city council.
 On 16 September 1907 the council was granted the right to appoint a lord mayor.

 The modern metropolitan district and its council were in 1974 under the Local Government Act 1972.
 The new district covered the whole area of eight former districts and parts of another two, which were all abolished at the same time: